-How could these hurdles be overcome in the clinical development of a new ENaC inhibitor therapy for cystic fibrosis?
+How could these hurdles be overcome in the clinical development of a new ENaC inhibitor therapy for CF?
 First, a successful ENaC inhibitor will have to be highly potent, delivered to the airways in a sufficient dose and have a long duration of action to provide effective ENaC inhibition and maximal treatment effect.
 Second, the new ENaC blocker should result in minimal off-target effects and systemic exposure.
 In this context, the following translational challenges that have ended the clinical programmes of earlier ENaC inhibitors have been addressed in order to minimise BI 1265162's risk of failure in Phase II studies.
-The risk of underdosing was minimised by basing the dose for the Phase II trial in cystic fibrosis patients on fluid absorption data in the rat model (in which BI 1265162 was instilled into the trachea) in addition to MCC data in the sheep model (in which BI 1265162 was nebulised) [61], factoring in the expected lung deposition using the Respimat device in humans [65].
-Of note, the improvements in MCC observed with BI 1265162 in the sheep model [61] were comparable to the improvement obtained in cystic fibrosis patients with the G551D gating mutation after starting CFTR modulator therapy with ivacaftor [66].
-These data suggest that inhaled BI 1265162, if delivered successfully to the cystic fibrosis lung, has the potential to provide similar benefits on MCC in cystic fibrosis patients with genotypes that do not respond to CFTR modulators.
-In the subsequent Phase I studies [62], BI 1265162 did not result in drug-related hyperkalaemia and was well tolerated when administered as single or multiple doses up to 1200 μg daily.
-Moving into Phase II, lung clearance index (LCI) derived from multiple breath washout has been included as an additional endpoint [60]; LCI reflects ventilation inhomogeneity in the lung [67], correlates with mucus plugging and other morphological changes of the airways [68] and is more sensitive than spirometry (ppFEV1) to detect functional abnormalities in the small airways typically affected in cystic fibrosis [67].
-Crucially, BI 1265162 is an ENaC inhibitor that is considerably more potent than amiloride and has, at least preclinically, been shown to work as a mutation-agnostic monotherapy and in synergy with CFTR modulation [61].
+The risk of underdosing was minimised by basing the dose for the Phase II trial in CF patients on fluid absorption data in the rat model (in which BI 1265162 was instilled into the trachea) [60] in addition to MCC data in the sheep model (in which BI 1265162 was nebulised), [62] factoring in the expected lung deposition using the Respimat device in humans [67].
+Of note, the improvements in MCC observed with BI 1265162 in the sheep model [62] were comparable to the improvement obtained in CF patients with the G551D gating mutation after starting CFTR modulator therapy with ivacaftor [68].
+These data suggest that inhaled BI 1265162, if delivered successfully to the CF lung, has the potential to provide similar benefits on MCC in CF patients with genotypes that do not respond to CFTR modulators.
+In the subsequent Phase I studies [64], BI 1265162 did not result in drug-related hyperkalaemia and was well tolerated when administered as single or multiple doses up to 1200 μg daily.
+Moving into Phase II, lung clearance index (LCI) derived from multiple breath washout has been included as an additional endpoint [58]; LCI reflects ventilation inhomogeneity in the lung [69], correlates with mucus plugging and other morphological changes of the airways [70] and is more sensitive than spirometry (ppFEV1) to detect functional abnormalities in the small airways typically affected in CF [69].
+Crucially, BI 1265162 is an ENaC inhibitor that is considerably more potent than amiloride and has, at least preclinically, been shown to work as a mutation-agnostic monotherapy and in synergy with CFTR modulation [63].